Justification, Sanctification and Glorification

 2 Peter 1:2-11—Make us effective and productive in our knowledge of our Lord Jesus Christ; If we do these things, we will never stumble, and we will receive a rich welcome into the eternal kingdom of our Lord and Savior Jesus Christ, the King of kings and Lord of lords who were given the authority by the Father to rule the earth with his saints—The Believers.

-We have to do a checklist to see what we need to improve and also to see what we are missing.
-The 2nd step of salvation is a long process it goes on and on through our lifetime because of the presence of our weaknesses, our quickness to the sin of all kinds.
-We need a pure heart, a clear mind and the testimony of our conscience must also be pure and in line with God’s will, but most of all God looks at our heart where love resides.
-We have to be mindful that there are still sins in our system that need to be cleaned, replaced and renewed with righteous deed with the help of the Holy Spirit.
+We have to do a checklist to see what we need to improve and what we miss.
+The 2nd step of Salvation is a long process.
+It goes on and on through our lifetime because of our weaknesses and quickness to sin.
+We need a pure heart and a clear mind, and the testimony of our conscience must also be pure and in line with God’s will, but most of all, God looks at our heart where Love resides.
+We must be mindful that there are still sins in our system that need to be cleaned, replaced, and renewed with righteous deeds with the help of the Holy Spirit.
 We cannot do this by ourselves alone.
-If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness” (1 John 1:7-9).
+If we confess our sins, He is faithful and righteous to forgive us and cleanse us from all unrighteousness” (1 John 1:7-9).

-Upon accepting the Lord Jesus Christ as our Lord and Savior an immediate change occurred in our body.
-Our life seems complete and our focus starts to seek God and the glory to be in His kingdom, our sinful habit seems no longer there, our body feels reformed and our spirit seems renewed.
-Our senses work as if it did work like that before.
-Our taste may have changed in regard to the things that this world offers.
-The scary diabolic movies that you do not feel entertained anymore, the vices of smoking, drinking, and gambling becomes part of your past and no more looking back.
+Our bodies immediately changed after accepting Jesus Christ as our Lord and Savior.
+Our life seems complete, and our focus starts to seek God and the glory to be in His kingdom; our sinful habit seems no longer there, our body feels reformed, and our Spirit seems renewed.
+Our senses work as iSpirit did work like thaSpiritre.
+Our tastes may have changed regarding the things this world offers.
+The scary diabolic movies that you do not feel entertained with anymore, the vices of smoking, drinking, and gambling become part of your past, and no more looking back.

 Lost for unrighteous appetite suddenly disappears.
-Our purified body becomes the spiritual kingdom of God where we are the king, where His rule is being followed.
-Having a new life is having a new beginning and all sins are forgiven if we confess our sins.
-He is faithful and just and will forgive us and the power of forgiveness will cast all our sins into the depths of the sea.
+Our purified body becomes the spiritual kingdom of God, where we are the King, and His rule is being followed.
+Having a new life is having a new beginning, and all sins are forgiven if we confess our sins.
+He is faithful and just and will forgive us; the power of forgiveness will cast all our sins into the depths of the sea.
 We will then never look back and sin again.
 If you feel the changes, those are the miracles of the new life with the indwelling of the Holy Spirit.

-There are changes that we need to keep on guard and there are changes that can easily fall back due to lies, deception, and temptations.
-Though we have changes the old nature remains because we still live in this borrowed vessel.
+There are changes that we need to keep on guard, and there are changes that can easily fall back due to lies, deception, and temptations.
+Though we have changed, the old nature remains because we still live in this borrowed vessel.
 The difference is the empowerment we received after the regeneration.
-The weapon that we can use is enough to persuade any attempt of the wicked to control our body and distract our spiritual walk in life.
-Our human imperfection though has a little change because we are now living with the word of God.
-Our body is still vulnerable to all kinds of temptations but when it comes to our spiritual battle we are already declared winner which the sinners hate to see us different from them.
+The weapon we can use is enough to persuade any attempt of the wicked to control our bodies and distract our spiritual walk in life.
+Our human imperfection has a minor change because we now live with God’s word.
+Our body is still vulnerable to all kinds of temptations, but when it comes to our spiritual battle, we are already declared winners.
+The sinners hate to see us as different from them.

-We may still be tempted but because of our relationships with God and the Son, we will never falter and the enemy of our faith will never be happier because they want the whole of us.
+We may still be tempted, but because of our relationships with God and the Son, we will never falter, and the enemy of our faith will never be happier because they want the whole of us.
 Without these temptations, we will not have the opportunity to reaffirm our decision that Jesus is the Son of God, our 2nd and last Adam and ruler of this world, the King of kings.
-One day these tempters will come to their senses to give up in a no win-win situation.
-In any situation, we have to use our free will in a godly decision, godly walk, and godly work.
+One day these tempters will come to their senses to give up in a no-win-win situation.
+In any situation, we must use our free will in a godly decision, godly walk, and godly work.

-No one can blame us except ourselves in choosing to be on the right side of God and with confidence and trust in Him, I don’t think we are on the wrong side to put our faith in only one true God and no one else besides Him.
+No one can blame us except ourselves for choosing to be on the right side of God and with confidence and trust in Him; I don’t think we are on the wrong side to put our faith in only one true God and no one else besides Him.
 He is the one who gives us life.
-He is the one that expresses true love and gives us the gift of salvation.
-We have the wisdom of God, the way, the truth, and the life of the Son and the strength of the Holy Spirit who has all the power we need to overcome any temptation.
+He is the One that expresses faithful Love and gives us the gift of Salvation.
+We have the wisdom of God, the way, the truth, the life of the Son, and the strength of the Holy Spirit, who has all the power we need to overcome any temptation.
 Who else will be against us but the ignorant and those that lack the knowledge and understanding of the Word of God?

 We do not need to prove anything to the unbelievers if they have a settled mind.
 Let them witness how life works without worries about the future to come.
 We cannot force them or stir their belief to love and accept Jesus.
-We just have to do what we need to do to avoid confrontation and be a walking advertisement to promote the joy of being loved by the One above anyone, the one that looks after our welfare, the one that one day will be with us.
-Great is the hope of living under His promises and great living with the truth.
+We have to do what we need to avoid confrontation and be a walking advertisement to promote the joy of being loved by the One above anyone, the One that looks after our welfare and will be with us one day.
+So great is the hope of living under His promises and great living with the truth.

 The Father—“But now, O Lord, you are our Father; we are the clay, and you are our potter; we are all the work of your hand.”
 (Isaiah 64:8)